 It’s also best to avoid using selfies; ask a friend to take your photo and make sure you’re framed from the shoulders up, with the camera pointing at eye level or slightly above.
 Pose at a 10 to 30 degree angle so you aren’t facing the camera straight on.

 Make sure you have a good light source that won’t cast shadows.
 If you don’t have access to professional lighting, natural light can work perfectly; the best natural light usually occurs about an hour after sunrise and an hour before sunset.

 Update your profile regularly.

 Sharing regular updates, such as original content you’ve written or relevant news articles, will keep you in front of your network and invite engagement from your connections.
 Try posting once a week and increase your posting frequency as you build your base network.
 Keep your posts short and professional.
-Include an eye-grabbing picture and use hashtags that are common for your industry.
+Include an eye-grabbing picture and use hashtags that are common for professionals in your industry.

 Interact with your network.

 Once you have built your network base, your LinkedIn feed will begin populating with content from your connections.
 Use this feed to interact with others and engage with the content they share.
 Provide positive, insightful feedback, share your own perspective, or say thank you for the opportunity to start a dialogue about an important topic.
 Make sure to keep your interactions respectful, professional and courteous at all times.